Purpose of the Idaho Archaeological Society

 Programs

-The Idaho Archaeological Society, founded in 1971, achieves its objective through a series of programs.
-The society consists of five chapters located throughout the State of Idaho.
-Organized under the charter of the IAS, each chapter provides a range of programming that includes lectures, seminars, museum visits, and field trips, among other events.
-In addition, the society hosts an annual conference where Idaho archaeologists present the results of their recent research and supports several publications: a professional journal, the Idaho Archaeologist, and Artifacts, the newsletter of the Idaho Archaeological Society.
+The Idaho Archaeological Society (IAS), founded in 1971, achieves its objective through a series of programs.
+The society is a statewide organization providing a range of programming that includes lectures, seminars, museum visits, and field trips, among other events to its membership and interested parties.
+In addition, the society hosts an annual conference where Idaho archaeologists present the results of their recent research and supports several publications: a professional journal, the Idaho Archaeologist, and Artifacts, the newsletter of the IAS.